-45 Years Ago: Captain Beefheart Releases ‘Trout Mask Replica’
+46 Years Ago: Captain Beefheart Releases His Masterpiece, ‘Trout Mask Replica’

 Though you wouldn’t know it from first listen, this was not a ramshackle combo experimenting and improvising.
 As later session tapes would show, this was a well-rehearsed, and very difficult puzzle being put together before our ears.
-Beefheart managed to combine elements of rock, jazz, folk, avant-garde, and raw blues, all dripping with elements of dada and surrealism, to create something utterly unique.
+Beefheart managed to combine elements of rock, jazz, folk, avant-garde and raw blues, all dripping with elements of dada and surrealism, to create something utterly its own.